Topeak JoeBlow Pro X Review

 During the pumping process, the Pro X does feel well built and stable, with little wobbling or unsteadiness.
 Our testers whose genetics didn't grant them height in abundance found the pumping process less stable, as they struggled to work this extra-large device.
 Like other JoeBlows, the steel base has sharp corners on the bottom, so be careful before using it on your antique hardwood floors.

-The pump does have some speed advantages in other areas; the head is quick to attach/detach once you get the hang of it, the gauge is right there in your face for easy reading, and the hose is so long you won't spend a lot of time positioning the pump to be close to your tire.
-The handle is big and comfortable, which helps ease other issues with the pumping motion.
+The pump does have some speed advantages in other areas, however; the head is quick to attach/detach once you get the hang of it, the gauge is right there in your face for easy reading, and the hose is so long you won't spend a lot of time positioning the pump to be close to your tire.
+The handle is also big and comfortable, which helps ease other issues with the pumping motion.

-At about $100, this pump will run you twice as much as a lot of the competition, without much extra benefit.
+This pump will run you twice as much as a lot of the competition, without much extra benefit.
 It's a high-quality pump, but if value is a consideration you're prioritizing, we recommend looking at other options.

-This pump performed well across our tests; it's a well made high-performance pump.
-The base and head weren't favorites of our testers, but they work!
-The gauge and the long hose are nice perks.
+The Topeak JoeBlow Pro X performed well across our tests; it's certainly a well made high-performance pump.
+The base and head weren't favorites of our testers, but they work, and the gauge and long hose are nice perks.
 The inflation speed is roughly average for full-size high-pressure floor pumps.
-It's also a very nice looking pump, tall and shiny and dressed all in black.
+It's also a very nice looking device, tall and shiny and dressed all in black.
 Consider all of your options before dropping dollars on this product, but if you do decide to pick one up, you'll find, despite our critiques, that you have a really nice bike pump.